golang/go/README.md

 cd src && ./make.bash # this produces `./bin/go`
 ```

-## Feature 1: integer overflow and truncation issues detection
+## Feature 1: Integer overflow and truncation issues detection

 #### Overview

 This work is inspired from the previously developed [go-panikint](https://github.com/trailofbits/go-panikint).
 It adds overflow/underflow detection for integer arithmetic operations and (optionnally) type truncation detection for integer conversions.
-When overflow or truncation is detected, a **panic** with a detailed error message is triggered, including the specific operation type and integer types involved.
+When overflow or truncation is detected, a panic with a detailed error message is triggered, including the specific operation type and integer types involved.

 _Arithmetic operations_: Handles addition `+`, subtraction `-`, multiplication `*`, and division `/` for both signed and unsigned integer types.
 For signed integers, covers `int8`, `int16`, `int32`.
 For unsigned integers, covers `uint8`, `uint16`, `uint32`, `uint64`.
 The division case specifically detects the `MIN_INT / -1` overflow condition for signed integers. `int64` and `uintptr` are not checked for arithmetic operations.